Department of Health Behavior

 Advising and Mentoring

-Student Orientation: B.S.P.H. advising begins with student orientation at the beginning of the first fall semester.
-After general orientation activities, the CGPH students will have separate orientation sessions with the program director and B.S.P.H. instructors to welcome them and provide an overview of departmental and school resources along with expectations for the program.
+Student Orientation: B.S.P.H. advising begins with a general Gillings student orientation at the beginning of the first fall semester.
+After general orientation activities, the CGPH students will have a separate orientation session with the program director and B.S.P.H. instructors to welcome them and provide an overview of departmental and school resources along with expectations for the program.
 As part of the orientation, students receive copies of the B.S.P.H. handbook, which details requirements, policies, and procedures.

 Academic Coordinator (AC): Academic coordinators are student affairs professionals who have expert knowledge of the degree requirements within each program of study and a working knowledge of academic options and resources at Gillings and throughout the University.
 The AC will be available to students by email, appointment, or drop-in hours.
 ACs serve as primary academic advisors for students, helping them navigate academic policies, procedures, program requirements, and campus resources.
 They also assist with necessary paperwork including registration information and processes, policy exceptions, transfer requests, and continuous enrollment or leaves of absence.